Explore the role of public health strategies in managing disease spread, using compartmental models

 \end{align*}

-In the default Python code shown below, \(\beta = 0.0003\text{,}\) \(\gamma = 0.3\text{,}\) \(p=0\text{,}\) the initial population values are \(S(0)=2900\text{,}\) \(I(0)=100\text{,}\) and \(R(0)=0\text{,}\) and time runs from \(t=0\) to \(t=25\) days.
-Begin by running the code, and then work through the steps below to make specific changes to the model.
+In the default Python code shown below, \(\beta = 0.0003\text{,}\)\(\gamma = 0.3\text{,}\)\(p=0\text{,}\) the initial population values are \(S(0)=2999\text{,}\)\(I(0)=1\text{,}\) and \(R(0)=0\text{,}\) and time runs from \(t=0\) to \(t=50\) days.
+When the value of \(p\) changes in line 16, then the initial values \(S(0)\) and \(R(0)\) change accordingly, with \(S(0)=2999(1-p)\) and \(R(0)=2999p\text{.}\)

-How many people have had this illness at some point in time, according to this model with its default values?
-To answer this: notice that everyone who reaches the R compartment must have been sick at some time, so the long-term value of \(R(t)\) provides the answer.
-Also notice that we need to make sure to run the model long enough that \(I(t)\) reaches \(0\text{.}\) Only then will \(R(t)\) be evaluated at a large enough value of \(t\) for us to know the total number of people who become ill.
+When \(p=0\text{,}\) how many people get this illness at some point in time, according to this model with its default values?
+To answer this: notice that everyone who reaches the R compartment, but was not there at the start, must have been sick at some time.
+We therefore subtract the initial number of people in the R compartment from the long-term value of \(R(t)\) to reach our answer.
+Also notice that we need to make sure to run the model long enough that \(I(t)\) becomes very close to \(0\text{.}\) Only then will long-term \(R(t)\) be evaluated at a large enough value of \(t\) for us to know the total number of people who become ill.

 Compute the value \(p_{\text{crit}}\) for this model, showing your work.
-Then run the model using the value you computed for \(p_{\text{crit}}\) and re-answer the question above: how many people get the illness at some point in time, according to this model, when \(p=p_{\text{crit}}\text{?}\)
+Then run the Python code above, replacing the value of \(p\) in line 16 with the value you computed for \(p_{\text{crit}}\text{,}\) and determine how many people get the illness at some point in time, according to this model, when \(p=p_{\text{crit}}\text{.}\)

-Compare your answer above, regarding how many people get the illness at some time in the situation when \(p=p_{\text{crit}}\text{,}\) with the initial number of Infectious people in the model.
-How many people must have gotten the illness sometime after the original Infectious people?
-Notice that this means that even when \(\mathcal{R}_{\text{eff}} \approx 1\text{,}\) a significant number of additional people can contract the illness being studied.
+Now think about how many people from the S compartment get the illness, even though \(p=p_{\text{crit}}\text{.}\) To answer this, subtract the long-term value of \(S(t)\) from the initial value \(S(0)\text{.}\) Notice that your answer tells you that that even when \(\mathcal{R}_{\text{eff}} \approx 1\text{,}\) additional people can contract the illness being studied.
 However, the Infectious population curve \(I(t)\) does not rise: it instead appears as level or decreasing.

-We may want to see for ourselves, or demonstrate to others, that the Infectious curve is truly not rising when \(p=p_{\text{crit}}\text{.}\) The default graph in the Python code for this activity is not the most helpful to us because \(S(0)\) is so large relative to \(I(0)\text{,}\) which makes it challenging to see the details of the curvature of the \(I(t)\) curve.
-To see just the \(I(t)\) curve, then, we can comment out the lines of code that show the \(S(t)\) and \(R(t)\) curves.
-Do this: comment out those lines, and produce a graph showing just the \(I(t)\) curve.
+Be sure to check, and be able to demonstrate to others, that the Infectious curve is truly not rising when \(p=p_{\text{crit}}\text{.}\) The default graph in the Python code for this activity makes it challenging to see the details of the \(I(t)\) curve because \(S(0)\) is so large relative to \(I(0)\text{.}\) To see just the \(I(t)\) curve, then, we can comment out the lines of code that show the \(S(t)\) and \(R(t)\) curves.
+Do this: place the symbol # at the start of each of those lines.
+Then evaluate the code and display a graph showing just the \(I(t)\) curve.

 Answer.